 Matthew was diagnosed in 2024 with Acute Myeloid Leukaemia (AML), and is receiving treatment at Bristol Haematology & Oncology Centre.

-In June 2024 I married my life partner and soulmate, Emma, the mother of my three three children, at our home in a dream celebration after 20 years together. as we made our vows to each other we were filled with hope and excitement for the future but in the back of my mind I was really worried about some unexplained bruises that I had found the previous week.
+In June 2024 I married my life partner and soulmate, Emma, the mother of my three children, at our home in a dream celebration after 20 years together.
+As we made our vows to each other we were filled with hope and excitement for the future but in the back of my mind, I was really worried about some unexplained bruises that I had found the previous week.
 Life has been incredibly busy.
 I have a business with three children and we were preparing our home for our wedding and 150 guests.
 Emma noticed the bruises on my arm the week before and we wondered if it was due to cricket practice or down to me just working too hard.
 However, my nephew age just two years old was diagnosed with ALL back in 2010.
-Because of the family history I had worry in the back of my mind these bruises were more serious than a simple sporting injury.
+Because of the family history, I worried in the back of my mind these bruises were more serious than a simple sporting injury.

 At that point, no mention was made of me visiting the oncology ward however my wife had the foresight to pack an overnight bag for me and we headed straight to Bristol Hospital.
 As we entered the BRI and press the button for level seven it dawned on us both that we were heading to the oncology centre.
 Once inside a further blood test was carried out and within 20 minutes, I had the diagnosis that we feared.
 I was diagnosed with AML.
 Anyone who has ever been diagnosed with cancer will say that that the moment they had the diagnosis will stay with them forever.